Home / Community Development / Community Action Agencies / Emergency Solutions Grants (ESG)

 The Emergency Solutions Grant (ESG) program is a component of the State’s Continuum of Care system designed to alleviate homelessness in Oklahoma.
-ESG programs enable homeless individuals and families to move toward independent living by providing emergency housing, supportive services, and housing assistance.
+ESG programs enable homeless individuals and families to move toward independent living by providing emergency housing, supportive services, eviction prevention and housing assistance.
 ESG funds are provided by the U.S. Department of Housing and Urban Development (HUD) on an annual basis and administered by the Oklahoma Department of Commerce.
+The Oklahoma Department of Commerce provides ESG grants to nonprofits that provide direct services in their communities in rural Oklahoma and does not provide direct homeless services from our office.
+To locate the community service provider closest to you, click on this map and contact those organizations directly to request assistance.
 The general goals of this funding are consistent with those established by HUD and are intended to benefit people with low to moderate income:

 Are you an Individual Needing Emergency Shelter, Rental or Utility Assistance?